Cholesterol Calculator: Determine Your CVD Risk Factors

 Your heart and cardiovascular system are continuously exposed to a variety of risk factors.
 High cholesterol has one of the most significant influences on the development of cardiovascular diseases (CVD).
 Therefore, it is commonly checked during routine laboratory examinations.

 The concentration of total cholesterol in the blood is only a general indicator.
 A cholesterol calculator needs to be used to determine the actual risk of developing atherosclerosis and subsequent cardiovascular complications.
+Read on to learn exactly how to calculate your cholesterol and triglyceride levels to keep this risk factor under control!

 Our body absorbs about half of the cholesterol from food.
 Then, cholesterol enters the blood, which already contains some quantities produced in the liver.
 The risk of atherosclerosis in our blood vessels increases when normal cholesterol levels are exceeded, especially if other risk factors are present.